derekl-beep/stackedit-notes/Control.md

 Any vector $\xi_i \in \mathbb{R}^n \neq 0$ and constant $\lambda_i \in \mathbb{R}$ satisfying this equation are the **eigenvector** and the **eigenvalue** of matrix $A$.

-Tackling dynamical systems in the eigen-coordinates are advantageous.
+Tackling dynamical systems in the eigenvector coordinates are advantageous.

 Define